pymc-devs/pymc/docs/source/api/logprob.rst

 Derived probability functions
 -----------------------------

-In PyMC users can derive their own custom distributions.
-Custom distribution refers to the ability to define and use probability distributions that are not included in the standard set of distributions provided.
+In PyMC, users can create their own custom distributions, which refers to the ability to define and utilize probability distributions not found in the standard set provided.
 While PyMC provides a wide range of common probability distributions (e.g., Normal, Bernoulli, etc.), there may be cases where you need to use a distribution that is not available by default.
-In such cases, you can create your own custom distribution using the pm.CustomDist class provided by PyMC.
+In such cases, you can create your own custom distribution using the :class:`~pm.CustomDist` class provided by PyMC.
-Simplest way to define a Custom Distribution can be better understood from the following example:
+Use of pm.CustomDist can be illustrated with the help of the following example:

 .. code-block:: python